 The algorithm identifies the apps that will be most successful for a specific market and distributes apps to the most appropriate retail channels and target audiences based on that data.

-The appbackr appscore gives every Android app a score from 1.0-10.0.
-The score is based on data gather from the Google Play store:
+The appbackr appscore gives every app a score from 1.0-10.0.
+The score is based on data gathered from the Google Play store: